HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

 ### Web Cryptography API

 Security has become one of the central issues in web development.
-Since 2017, we have the [Web Cryptography API](https://www.w3.org/TR/WebCryptoAPI/) W3C recommendation to perform basic cryptographic operations (e.g., hashing, signature generation and verification, and encryption and decryption) on the client-side - without any third-party library.
+Since 2017, we have the <a hreflang="en" href="https://www.w3.org/TR/WebCryptoAPI/">Web Cryptography API</a> W3C recommendation to perform basic cryptographic operations (e.g., hashing, signature generation and verification, and encryption and decryption) on the client-side - without any third-party library.
 In the following, we analyze the usage of this JavaScript API.

 <figure>
   <table>